Davong-Tha/transformer/README.md

 This model was built after I built Sketchrnn.
 One thing that had been bugging me is that they are both encoder-decoder style model but why do transformer doesn't suffer from psoteior collapse like sketchrnn.
 The key is how we define each model lose function.
 In sketchrnn, the loss function include a KL-divergence loss which the model can collapse immediately making the encoder output zero as a way to reduce the loss.
 In transformer, we only have cross entrophy loss so there was no pathway to cheat to begin with.

 # Limitation
+This model was trained on tweet corpus so it primiarily learnt short form, plaform specific style.
+While it can memorize that predict the next tweet at near perfect accuracy, this does not translate long-form conherence, factual reliability or ability to follow instruction.